ChrisBoomhower/MSDS6306_CaseStudy_Unit6/Paper/CBoomhower_CaseStudyUnit6.md

 ```

 <br>

-Relevant GDP data is ready for final extraction in preparation for merging with the income data.
-In this case, *Country.Code*, *Country.Rank*, and *GDP.Millions.of.Us.Dollars* columns are extracted.
-To ensure only these data are present, the internal structure details are reviewed.
+#### Relevant GDP data is ready for final extraction in preparation for merging with the income data.
+In this case, *Country.Code*, *Country.Rank*, and *GDP.Millions.of.US.Dollars* columns are extracted into data frame *GDPdata*.
+To ensure only these data are present in *GDPdata*, the internal structure details are reviewed.
 Finally, the data is ordered by *Country.Code*

 ```r